char-jlwu/yelp_project/README.md

 ## YELP PROJECT

-MAIN MISSION: Wish an input file in JSON format, extract its data in a CSV file.
+MAIN MISSION: With an input file in JSON format, extract its data in a CSV file.

 ### Step 1: Cloud Storage >> Dataflow (for converting JSON to CSV)